sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Text editor for the GNOME desktop
+Short desc    : Text editor for the GNOME desktop
 URL          : https://wiki.gnome.org/Apps/Gedit
-Лицензия     : GPLv2+ and GFDL
+License      : GPLv2+ and GFDL
-Описание     : gedit is a small, but powerful text editor designed specifically for
+Descript     : gedit is a small, but powerful text editor designed specifically for
              : the GNOME desktop.
 It has most standard text editor functions and fully
              : supports international text in Unicode.
 Advanced features include syntax
              : highlighting and automatic indentation of source code, printing and editing